-Audio & Video Equipment
+Audio and Video Equipment

-Content Distribution & Promotion
+Content Distribution and Promotion

 “Find the most efficient way to do that as possible by cutting a lot of the middle pieces,” Gallant says.
 “When we’re trying to pitch and get buy-in on the investment itself, the focus should be on that far-to-the-right end number.”

 “Don’t lead with a bunch of numbers and lose them right away,” Gallant says.
 “Then it just becomes a game of trying to explain organic search and inbound marketing when you want to really focus on what the opportunity itself is.”

-Content at different points in the funnel will have different lead times for delivering value to the bottom line.
+Content at different points in the funnel have different lead times for delivering value to the bottom line.
 Present examples from previous campaigns to help make your case.

 Track Content Campaigns Continuously

-Content Marketing ROI Is a Collaborative Effort
+Content Marketing ROI Is an Ongoing Effort

 If you were hoping for a simple formula here that only content marketing would “own,” sorry.
 Ultimately, content marketing ROI is best calculated and communicated in the context of a full team effort.